 A very important protein that is naturally present in our skin.
 Its decreased production may lead to skin loosening and the appearance of wrinkles.
 The effect created by the collagen fillers normally lasts for three to four months.

 A mineral that’s already present in our teeth and bones.
 The calcium hydroxylapatite in this case is suspended in a gel-like solution.
 This suspension is then injected into the skin, its effect lasting for about 2 years.

 A biocompatible, biodegradable synthetic polymer, it’s also used in bone screws and absorbable stitches.
 It is one of the longest lasting of the dermal filler materials.
 Its effect may remain for approximately 2 years, the beneficial effects of PLLA become visible over time.

 The complete procedure time varies anywhere from 15-30 minutes.
 You can choose the material to be injected; your doctor or consultant will assist you depending on your skin requirements.
 Then anaesthetic cream (referred to as numbing cream) can be applied to prevent discomfort.
 Your doctor or consultant may offer you repeated injections depending on the requirement.

 The treated area often stays red or swollen for a short time, sometimes slightly tender to touch, but you can return back to your job pretty much the same day.
 The effect of the treatment will appear within 3 to 7 days.
 It may take a couple of weeks for its effect to be fully apparent.

-The fillers can be used in conjunction with other skin rejuvenation treatments such as Botox.
+The fillers can be used in conjunction with other skin rejuvenation treatments such as Anti-wrinkle injections.
 Your doctor or consultant will evaluate your skin requirements and then suggest single or a combination of therapies to achieve the desired results.

 Risks and Complications